wp-plugins/cf-whiteboard/readme.txt

 The whiteboard contains external links for athlete support purposes.
 By installing this plugin, you give CF Whiteboard permission to embed these external links.

 == Changelog ==

+= 2.4.5 =
+* Catch corrupted cookies and prevent them from breaking the Whiteboard functionality.

 = 2.4.4 =
 * Password-protected blog posts now hide the Whiteboard until the blog post is unlocked by entering the password.